 - RAID 10 Dell, 8TB 4 x 2TB SAS comprising of a dozen virtual servers.

 - HP/Compaq RAID 0, 3-Disk SCSI with a 1 HDD failure

 - RAID 0, mini G-RAID 1TB external hard disk, 1 HDD degraded, and corrupt HFS+ filesystem

 - RAID 1, 1TB Netgear NAS

 - Remote work on a 16 SAS HDD 8TB RAID 5 SAN.

-So far a good recovery has been made on each of these devices, including an emergency 24 to 48 hour service on the 8TB RAID 10.
+So far a good recovery has been made on each of these devices, including an emergency 24 to 48-hour service on the 8TB RAID 10.
 This was exceptionally challenging given the high capacity HDDs and the amount of active data stored on the array.
-One of the most significant aspects of 4 of the 5 RAID recoveries we have received in was that the system administrators did not attempt rebuild or recover data themselves.
+One of the most significant aspects of 4 of the 5 RAID recoveries we have received was that the system administrators did not attempt to rebuild or recover data themselves.
 We have made a full recovery on each.
 Unfortunately in the case of the RAID 1 the owner did attempt a rebuild and has written between 10-15GB of new data to the drive, making a full recovery impossible.
 The rule is, if it is important data don’t risk it and contact us for expert help.